polyaxon/polyaxon/templates/installation/deploy_polyaxon.md

 You need it when you are changing the configuration of this install or deleting it.
 We recommend using `RELEASE_NAME = polyaxon` or `RELEASE_NAME = plx`.

-`--namespace` should be the same value of the name space you created in the first step, we again recommend using `polyaxon` to make it always easy to remember.
+`--namespace` should be the same value of the namespace you created in the first step, we again recommend using `polyaxon` to make it always easy to remember.

 !!!
 Tip